Construction Industry Scheme and offshore wind farms

 Sheena McGuinness

-Partner, Co-head of Energy & natural resources
+Partner, Co-head of energy and natural resources

 Lee Knight